 Thus, in this case, the operator algebra tends to simplify because the degree of the differential form is reduced through this dualization procedure.
 Furthermore, taking the limit $g^2\to \infty$, which reduces the theory with kinetic term \eqref{eq:pice} to the original one \eqref{eq:withoutTilde}, the dual field strength must vanish, i.e. $\tilde F_{(2)} = 0$, further simplifying the original theory \eqref{eq:withoutTilde} and eventually leaving two decoupled BF-like theories.
 Such cases have been well studied in the literature \cite{Horowitz:1989ng,Blau:1989dh,Blau:1989bq,Birmingham:1991ty}.

-To prevent such a simplification, we instead focus on situations where the 2-forms fields cannot be dualized to 1-forms.
-The simplest way to realize this is to introduce an additional 2-form field, and couple them through a mixing term.
+To prevent such a simplification, we instead focus on situations where the 2-form fields cannot be dualized to 1-forms.
+The simplest way to realize this is to introduce an additional 2-form field and couple it through a mixing term.
 Denoting these fields by $a_{(2)}$ and $\tilde a_{(2)}$, one can add a BF-like mixing term of the form $\tilde a_{(2)}\wedge\diff a_{(2)}$.
 The presence of this term obstructs the dualization of the 2-form fields.

 Such a situation, where two types of 2-form fields appear, arises in the context of string theory.
 Type IIB string theory contains two kinds of 2-form fields: the Kalb-Ramond field $B^{\text{ NS}}$ and the Ramond-Ramond field $B^{\text{ RR}}$.
-Let us now consider the IR theory which is obtained as a low energy effective description of some UV completion.
+Let us now consider the IR theory, which is obtained as a low energy effective description of some UV completion.
 If we assume that the UV theory originates from type IIB string theory, the appearance of two distinct 2-form fields is quite natural.
 Furthermore, a mixing term of this kind appears in the symmetry topological field theory associated with the $\text{AdS}_5\times S^5$ setup \cite{Witten:1998wy}.\footnote{See also a reference \cite{Apruzzi:2021nmk} and related papers, for example \cite{Najjar:2024vmm,Najjar:2025htp,Khlaif:2025jnx,Bergman:2025isp}.
 If we take a good internal manifold, our theory might appear as a symTFT in a similar setup. }